EgbieAndersonUku1/django_2fa_recovery_codes/README.md

   * Built with **asynchronous usage** using Django-Q:
   * Automatically deletes expired or invalid codes when uses with scheduler.
   * On a successful delete scheduler generates an audit report of the number of deleted codes and sends it to admin via email.
-The sending of the email is optional.
   * Email sending can be configured to run **asynchronous or synchronous** depending on your environment:
     * `DEBUG = True` : uses synchronous sending (easy for development or testing).
     * `DEBUG = False` : uses asynchronous sending (recommended for production; doesn’t block the application while sending in the background).